simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 $ hledger close --retain -f 2022.journal -p 2022 >> 2022.journal
 ```

-2022's income statement will now show only zeroes,
-because revenues and expenses have been moved entirely to equity.
-To see their end balances, you could exclude the retain transaction:
+After this, to see 2022's revenues and expenses you must exclude the retain earnings transaction:

 ```cli
 $ hledger -f 2022.journal is not:desc:'retain earnings'
 ```